mondaiarimasen/Website-for-Data-Acquisition/README.txt

             for demo purposes (not exactly real values) ->  data display of temperature of channels only seems to work in Firefox
+        ->  no images are supposed to be displayed on website in any browser (except the two images from the hardcoded URLs); they are just placeholders, as this a test website

 *****************************************************************************
 III.
 Comments